-Question 27.
+Question 27

 Do you agree that the pre-registration requirements for admittance to EU auctions should be harmonised throughout the EU?

-Yes [] No []
+Yes ⊠ No □

+Please comment on your choice.

-Yes.
+A: Yes.
 Harmonised requirements would ensure a level playing field as well as access to any auction for any participant.

-Question 28.
+Question 28

 Should the amount of information to be supplied in order to satisfy the pre-registration requirements for admittance to EU auctions depend on the:

-- means of establishing the trading relationship;
+means of establishing the trading relationship;

-- identity of bidder;
+identity of bidder;

-- whether auctioning spot or futures;
+whether auctioning spot or futures;

-- size of bid:
+size of bid;

-- means of payment and delivery;
+means of payment and delivery;

-- anything else?
-Please specify.
+anything else?
+Please specify:

 If so, what should the differences be?

-This should only depend on the "means of establishing the trading relationship".
+A: This should only depend on the "means of establishing the trading relationship".
 The identity of the bidder is part of this process.

 In case the information requirements are different, the information to be supplied by participants should probably also depend on their creditworthiness (rating).

-In any case, the pre-registration requirements should be common across all jurisdictions.
+In any case, the pre-registration requirements should be common across all jurisdictions

+Question 29

-Question 29.
-Should the bidder pre-registration requirements under the Regulation apply in the same manner irrespective of whether or not the auctioneer is covered by the MiFID or AML rules?
+Should the bidder pre-registration requirements under the Regulation apply in the same manner irrespective of whether or not the auctioneer is covered by the MiFID or AML

+rules?
+[Y/N] y

+A:

 If not, why not?

-Yes.
+A:

+Please provide arguments to support your case.

+Question 30

-Question 30.
-Do you agree that the auctioneer(s) should be allowed to rely on pre-registration checks carried out by reliable third parties including:
+Do you agree that the auctioneer(s) should be allowed to rely on pre-registration checks

+carried out by reliable third parties including: $[Y/N] \underline{y}$

-- Other auctioneers?
+Other auctioneers?

-- Credit and/or financial institutions?
+Credit and/or financial institutions?

-- Other?
-Please specify.
+Other?
+Please specify:

+Please comment on your choice.

-Yes, given that these third parties will need to comply with requirements as strict as those for auctioneers in order to guarantee harmonisation and coherence and equal treatment across different countries.
+A: Yes, given that these third parties will need to comply with requirements as strict as those for auctioneers in order to guarantee harmonisation and coherence and equal treatment across different countries.

-Question 31.
+Question 31

 In order to facilitate bidder pre-registration in their home country, should the auctioneer(s) be allowed to provide for pre-registration by potential bidders in other (or all) Member States than the auctioneer's home country e.g. by outsourcing this to a reliable third party?

-Yes [1] No [1]
+Yes No No

+Please comment on your choice:

-Yes, because the rules need to be harmonised and an auction participant approved to bid at auction in one Member State should automatically be qualified to bid in all Member States' auctions.
+A: Yes, because the rules need to be harmonised and an auction participant approved to bid at auction in one Member State should automatically be qualified to bid in all Member States' auctions.
 Ultimately, except for those restrictions highlighted in Question 26, there should be no barriers to entry at Member State level.
 There needs to be mutual recognition of pre-qualification agents.
-Where Member States do not trust or recognise one another's pre-qualification processes, the Commission should step in to offer an EU-wide level pre-qualification option, thereby transcending any inter-Member State trust issues.
+Where Member States do not trust or recognise one another's pre-qualification processes, the Commission should step in to offer an EU-

+EU Emissions Trading Scheme (ETS) - Consultation on design and organisation of emissions allowance auctions $\,$ wide level pre-qualification option, thereby transcending any inter-Member State trust issues.

-If so, should such entities be:
+If so, s should such entities be:

-- Covered by the AML rules?
+Covered by the AML rules?

-- Covered by MiFID?
+Covered by MiFID?

-- Covered by both?
+Covered by both?

-- Other?
-Please specify.
+⊠ alread Other?
+Please specify: The regulation should not cover these matters as they are y covered within existing legislation and regulation.

+Please comment on your choice:

-The Regulation should not cover these matters as they are already covered within existing legislation and regulation.
+e Regulation should not cover these matters as they are already covered within ag legislation and regulation.

+Quest ion 32

-Question 32.
-Should the Regulation prohibit the multiplicity of preregistration checks in the case of Member States auctioning jointly?
-Yes [] No []
+d the Regulation prohibit the multiplicity of pre-registration checks in the case of per States auctioning jointly?

+Yes 🔀 No □

+Please comment on your choice.